ManiacViper/assignment-BE/README.md

-# ICE Take-home assignment - Senior Fullstack Engineer – Finance - Backend
+# Take-home assignment - Backend

 Imagine you work for a company that offers an intermediary service and you are part of the team responsible for calculating commissions for clients.